xchjason/CovidPopulationModel/README.md

 ## 3.4	Running the model

-Open the COLAB notebook.
+Open the COLAB notebook - see Section 3.1.2.
-- First, navigate to the Google project folder (Section 2.2).

-- Second, identify and open the appropriate notebook
+Identify the appropriate notebook to open
   - Mode 1 (Section 3.4.1 - below): Training region and target region **are the same**, with no user revision of the assumptions.
   - Mode 2 (Section 3.4.2 - below): Training region and target region **differ**, with no user revision of the assumptions.
   - Mode 3 (Section 3.4.3 - below): Training region and target region are the same or differ, and the user **does** revise assumptions.

-- Finally, click on the OPEN IN COLAB button at the top of the notebook.

 ### 3.4.1  Model mode 1 – Training and target regions the same